aaron-c-zhao/searchx-chat/README.md

 # SearchX Chat

 This is [SearchX](https://github.com/felipemoraes/searchx) Chat tool.
-It is based on [react-chat-window](https://www.npmjs.com/package/react-chat-window) provides an intercom-like chat window that can be included easily in any project.
-It provides no messaging facilities, only the view component.
+It is based on [react-chat-window](https://www.npmjs.com/package/react-chat-window) and provides an intercom-like chat window that can be included easily in any project.
+It provides no backend facilities, only the view component.
 For message facilities you can use [SearchX](https://github.com/felipemoraes/searchx-backend) backend.

 ## Features